-Mortality means, in respect of any species, the percentage determined by dividing the number of deaths of that species occurring while on the vessel (including during loading and unloading) by the total number of that species loaded and multiplying the resultant figure by 100.
+Mortality means, in respect of any species, the percentage determined by dividing the number of deaths of that species occurring during the voyage by the total number of that species loaded and multiplying the resultant figure by 100.
 Mortalities which occur after arrival in the port but before the animal can be discharged must be included in the daily and end-of-voyage reports.